gameformush/benchvis-vscode/README.md

 - Support for various input sizes and benchmark configurations

 To use this feature:

 1. Run your Go benchmarks and copy the output
 2. Open the output in VS Code
-3. Run the command `BenchVis: Visualize Go Benchmark Output`
+3. Run the command `Benchvis: Visualize Go Benchmark Output`

 ### Benchstat Visualization